Mathematical analysis: Functional analysis

 Functional analysis is a branch of mathematical analysis, the core of which is formed by the study of vector spaces endowed with some kind of limit-related structure (e.g. inner product, norm, topology, etc.) and the linear operators acting upon these spaces and respecting these structures in a suitable sense.
 The historical roots of functional analysis lie in the study of spaces of functions and the formulation of properties of transformations of functions such as the Fourier transform as transformations defining continuous, unitary etc. operators between function spaces.
 This point of view turned out to be particularly useful for the study of differential and integral equations.

+Free analysis

+Free or noncommutative analysis is a sub-branch of functional analysis that deals with spaces that are, in some ways, noncommutative.
+It is related to noncommutative function theory, which is a noncommutative generalization of complex analysis, as well as free probability theory and noncommutative geometry.

+In free analysis, emphasis is placed on working with noncommutative variables and functions, especially over spaces or algebras that are noncommutative.

 Harmonic analysis

 Harmonic analysis is a branch of mathematical analysis concerned with the representation of functions and signals as the superposition of basic waves.
 This includes the study of the notions of Fourier series and Fourier transforms (Fourier analysis), and of their generalizations.
 Harmonic analysis has applications in areas as diverse as music theory, number theory, representation theory, signal processing, quantum mechanics, tidal analysis, and neuroscience.